lucasbfernandes/job-worker/docs/design-document.md

 along with their statuses.

 It's possible to see numbers 1, 2 and 3 in the image below, each representing a different step of a user request.
-Each step of the request will be described in details later in this document, but for now, here is a summary of what is happening:
+Each step of the request will be described in details later in this document, but for now, here is a summary of what's happening:

 * <strong>Step 1</strong>: After logging in using a basic username/password authentication mechanism, the user types a CLI command requesting one of the possible interactions with a linux process.